codemagic-ci-cd/codemagic-docs/content/integrations/sonarcloud-integration.md

 description: How to integrate your workflows with SonarCloud using codemagic.yaml
 weight: 2
 ---
-**SonarCloud** is a cloud-based code quality and code security service for projects hosted in cloud based Git repositories such as GitHub, Bitbucket, GitLab and Azure DevOps.
+**SonarCloud** is a cloud-based code quality and code security service for projects hosted in cloud-based Git repositories such as GitHub, Bitbucket, GitLab and Azure DevOps.
 It can be used as part of your CI/CD workflow to analyse your code each time you commit new code.

 ## Create a SonarCloud account